 As is good practice in this industry, meanwhile, cash invested by customers is held in a separate bank account to cash belonging to Moneyfarm – such as any profit it might make and reinvest, or any cash it requires to cover staff costs.
 And given that Moneyfarm is authorised by the British government body the FCA (Financial Conduct Authority), its affairs are subject to regulatory analysis.
 As a result, it receives scrutiny on a regular basis – a big vote of confidence in its practices and a way to reassure investors.

 Overall, Moneyfarm is an excellent choice of platform for those who want a stock broker service which does not require extensive participation but which can often deliver lower fees, approved regulatory/safety measures and sensible risk assessment and profiling.
-As this Moneyfarm review has shown, the platform comes with a lot of advantages – including a choice of products to fit your circumstances as well as innovative, in-house risk assessment methods which help tailor your profile to your own investment needs.
+As our Moneyfarm review has shown, the platform comes with a lot of advantages – including a choice of products to fit your circumstances as well as innovative, in-house risk assessment methods which help tailor your profile to your own investment needs.
 It does, however, have some pitfalls, such as particularly high fees compared to its competitors when it comes to investing larger amounts of cash as well as additional fees (to cover the platform’s use of ETFs) that you might not be expecting.

 Whether or not you see it as the best provider on the market will depend on your exact requirements, but what is clear is that it is providing many people with the chance to earn decent returns without being hit by exorbitantly high charges thanks to a clever fee structure, the use of passive funds and more sensible strategic decisions.
 In particular, for those who have a five-figure, mid-range sum of cash to invest Moneyfarm can provide a sweet spot in which a product with competitive fees, deposit safety and no ISA cap all combine to make a very appealing investment prospect.
 Ultimately, Moneyfarm is ideal for many – so it’s certainly worth considering if you’re looking to grow your portfolio.